Marián Hossa: Retirement

 Before the start of 2017–18 season, the Blackhawks revealed that Hossa was suffering from a progressive skin disorder called eczema and would miss the entire 2017–18 season while undergoing treatment.
 The Blackhawks officially placed Hossa on long-term injured reserve on 4 October 2017.
 In May 2018, Hossa announced he could no longer play professional hockey due to complications from his skin disorder.
-Hossa states that if it was not for his condition, he thinks that he could have still played a few more years.
+Hossa stated that if it was not for his condition, he felt that he could have still played a few more years.

 The Chicago Blackhawks traded Hossa's contract, along with forward Vinnie Hinostroza, defenseman Jordan Oesterle, and third-round draft pick in the 2019 NHL Draft to the Arizona Coyotes in exchange for Marcus Kruger, MacKenzie Entwistle, Jordan Maletta, Andrew Campbell, and fifth-round draft pick in the 2019 NHL Draft.

 On 24 June 2020, Hossa was elected into the Hockey Hall of Fame.
 He is the third Slovak-born player to be inducted into the Hall of Fame following Stan Mikita and Peter Šťastný.
-Hossa is only the second player to go to the Hall of Fame while still under contract.
-He joins Chris Pronger, who was injured and under contract by Arizona when he was inducted into the Hall of Fame in 2015.
+Hossa was only the second player to go to the Hall of Fame while still under contract, joining Chris Pronger, who was injured and under contract by Arizona when he was inducted into the Hall of Fame in 2015.

 Hossa expressed interest in returning to the Blackhawks organization after his contract expires.
-When asked about the reunion during a 2019 interview, he commented, "I would love to, so we’ll see what happen after my contract is done, but definitely there’s lots of love for me for Chicago and great people I got a chance to work with.
-So definitely that would be something I would look forward to and we're gonna have a good talk and we'll see what's gonna happen."
+When asked about the reunion during an October 2019 interview, he commented, "I would love to, so we’ll see what happens after my contract is done, but definitely there’s lots of love for me for Chicago and great people I got a chance to work with.
+So definitely that would be something I would look forward to, and we're gonna have a good talk and we'll see what's gonna happen."

 Hossa signed a ceremonial one-day contract on 7 April 2022 to officially retire as a Blackhawk.
 The Blackhawks retired Hossa's no. 81 on 20 November 2022.

+Hossa played in one final fundraiser game with many of his former teammates and friends including, Daniel Alfredsson, Duncan Keith, Zdeno Chára, Jonathan Toews, Marcus Krüger, Tomáš Kopecký, Viktor Stålberg, Niklas Hjalmarsson and Nicklas Lidström, on 18 August 2023 in Hossa's hometown, Trenčín.